elsayed-lab/hpgltools/README.md

 Download the package via 'git pull' or a zip or whatever, go into the hpgltools/ directory and perform:

+> make install

+If you wish to run some tests and (re)build the documentation:

 > make
-> make install

-The make command will rebuild the documentation strings, run check, build, create vignettes, and run the tests.  make install does what it says on the tin.
+This rebuilds the documentation strings, runs check, build, create vignettes, and runs the tests.  make install does what it says on the tin.

 Instead, one may perform:

-> make prereq to install some datasets and helpers
+> make prereq

 or